K.M. Alexander’s The Stars Were Right is a story about people getting murdered and other people trying to figure out why.

 My only real complaint is that I didn’t feel like there was much growth in Waldo.
 It felt like he had an exciting adventure with nothing but a few dead people to show for it.

 Warning: So much food.
 This book discusses delicious food more than some of my cookbooks do.
 I sat there drooling half the time I was reading, and I would strongly recommend putting a plastic cover over your tablet or laminating your books to keep them dry.

-I’ll credit Alexander’s work with a 7/10.
-It was a fun and immersive read that I can most definitely recommend.
+I’ll credit Alexander’s work, It was a fun and immersive read that I can most definitely recommend.
 Now excuse me, I need to go find something to eat.

 Reviewed by Bryce Grant